Habzal/Habzal/README.md

 	</a>
 </p>

-Graduate from University of Toronto with a Double Major in Math and Stats and Minor in Computer Science.
-Passionate about Data Analytics and Data Science.
+I'm a graduate of the University of Toronto with a Double Major in Mathematics and Statistics, and a Minor in Computer Science.
+With a strong foundation in these fields, I am deeply passionate about data analytics and data science, constantly exploring ways to extract meaningful insights from complex data sets.
+As a self-motivated professional, I thrive on tackling challenges and finding solutions through data.
+Whether it's analyzing trends, building models, or deriving actionable insights, I am dedicated to helping businesses leverage data to drive informed decisions.

 ## ⚡ Tech Stack